Anti-Bribery Policy

 Standard University terms of business and donor conditions will look to clearly state the policy of the University and reduce any risk of bribery.

-Advice on appropriate risk assessment and due diligence can be obtained from the Director of Finance Director or University Legal Adviser.
+Advice on appropriate risk assessment and due diligence can be obtained from the Director of Finance or University Legal Adviser.

 Monitoring and review